AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ---
 audience: end-user
 title: Discover the interface
-description: Campaign v8 Web user interface
+description: Adobe Campaign Web user interface
 exl-id: 0908c827-aa91-469f-824b-8e3de543876d
 badge: label="Limited Availability"
 ---
 # Discover the interface {#user-interface}

-The new Campaign v8 Web interface offers a modern and intuitive user experience to simplify marketing campaign design and delivery.
+The new Adobe Campaign Web interface offers a modern and intuitive user experience to simplify marketing campaign design and delivery.
 This new interface is integrated with Adobe Experience Cloud apps and solutions.

 Learn how to connect to Adobe Campaign and discover Experience Cloud navigation basics [in this article](connect-to-campaign.md).